 - Carefully controlled text

-- Students practice what they have been explicitly taught
+- Explicit practice of the letter/sound correspondences that they have been systrmatically taught

 - Students are not expected to infer words from the contexts or syntax